stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 }
 ```

-Which delegates to another helper to write a byte-array to a buffer:
+Which delegates to another helper to write the array to an NIO buffer:

 ```java
 static void write(byte[] bytes, ByteBuffer bb) {